• Nothing Found

 Pre-book your Hamburg Taxi Service

 Arriving at a foreign destination becomes much less stressful if you know that your Hamburg taxi will be waiting, ready to take you wherever you need to go.
 Pre-booking a taxi service allows you to stay on budget, avoid endless queues at taxi ranks, and enjoy a relaxing, worry-free ride.
-Even though taxis in Hamburg operate with fixed, metered rates, there is still a chance you might be overcharged, especially if communication in German isn’t possible.
-To avoid this, and guarantee an English-speaking driver for a much smoother experience, we suggest booking your airport transfers in Hamburg with Welcome Pickups.
+Even though taxis in Hamburg operate with metered rates, there is still a chance you might be overcharged, especially if communication in German isn’t possible.
+To avoid this, and guarantee an English-speaking driver for a much smoother experience, we suggest booking your taxis in Hamburg with Welcome Pickups.

 Hamburg Taxi Tips

-1. After the first 9km, your rate per/km will fall to €1.70 during off-peak hours and €1.80 during peak hours.
+1. After the first 9 km, your rate per/km will fall to €1.90 during off-peak hours and €2 during peak hours.

 3. Smoking is prohibited in Hamburg taxis both for drivers and passengers.